 To meet the NAAQS and CAAQS, the SCAQMD has adopted a series of AQMPs, which serve as a regional blueprint to develop and implement an emission reduction strategy that will bring the area into attainment with the standards in a timely manner.
-The 2022 AQMP includes strategies to ensure that rapidly approaching attainment deadlines for O3 and PM2.5 are met and that public health is protected to the maximum extent feasible.
-The most significant air quality challenge in the Air Basin is to reduce NOx emissions sufficiently to meet the O3 standard deadlines as NOx plays a critical role in the creation of O3.
-Since NOx emissions also lead to the formation of PM2.5, the NOx reductions needed to meet the O3 standards will likewise lead to improvement of PM2.5 levels and attainment of PM2.5 standards.
-The 2022 AQMP builds upon measures already in place from previous AQMPs and includes a variety of additional strategies, such as regulation, accelerated development of available clean technologies, incentives and other CAA measures to achieve this standard.
+The 2022 AQMP includes strategies to ensure that rapidly approaching attainment deadlines for O3 and PM{2.5} are met and that public health is protected to the maximum extent feasible.
+The most significant air quality challenge in the Air Basin is to reduce NO_X emissions15 sufficiently to meet the O3 standard deadlines as NO_X plays a critical role in the creation of O3.
+Since NO_X emissions also lead to the formation of PM{2.5}, the NO_X reductions needed to meet the O3 standards will likewise lead to improvement of PM{2.5} levels and attainment of PM{2.5} standards.16 The 2022 AQMP is focused on attaining the 2015 8-hour O3 standard of 70 parts per billion.
+The 2022 AQMP builds upon measures already in place from previous AQMPs and includes a variety of additional strategies, such as regulation, accelerated development of available clean technologies, incentives and other CAA measures to achieve this standard.17